taohou01/LvlsetPersCyc/README.md

 ## Developers Information

-This software is developed by Anirudh Pulavarthy (a master student at DePaul U. by the time) with the help of [Tao Hou](https://taohou01.github.io/).
+This software is developed by Anirudh Pulavarthy with the help of [Tao Hou](https://taohou01.github.io/).

 ## About the Implementation